Worried about an adult?

 We treat cases of suspected abuse very seriously and lots of organisations in Slough work closely together to stop abuse happening.
 Safeguarding Adults is everybody’s business; if you see something, say something.

-In an emergency, call the Police on 999.
+In an emergency, call the emergency services on 999.

 If you think there has been a crime but it is not an emergency, call the Police on 101.